Many of my readers are rental property investors (or aspiring investors). But not all of them live in “cheap locations.”

 Dear Brian and Kristin —

 I crunched the numbers at the low end of the range — $3,200/mo gross income on a house valued at $650,000.
 I assume you net 70 percent of the monthly income after expenses (although that’s a generous assumption — the industry rule-of-thumb is that you’d net 50 percent).

 You’ll net $2,240/mo, or $26,880 a year.
 Your cap rate is 26,880/650,000 = 0.041, or 4.1 percent.

-Historically, homes nationwide have appreciated at a long-term annualized average of about 6-7 percent, which makes them a comparable (though slightly worse) choice than stocks for the long-run.
+Historically, homes nationwide have appreciated at a long-term annualized average of about 3-5 percent.

-But Arlington, VA has appreciated at an annual rate of 3.9 percent since 1990, according to Neighborhood Scout.
+Your city, Arlington, VA, has appreciated at an annual rate of 3.9 percent since 1990, according to Neighborhood Scout.

-So, again, you want to make sure your interest rate is substantially lower than the returns you’ll be getting.
 It looks like the return you’ll get is about 4 percent, based on historic long-term appreciation in your area.
-That means your interest rate should be around 2 percent.

-What if you can’t get a teeny-tiny interest rate?
+What should you do?
 Here are two options:

 #1: Dedicate a significant amount of time scouting out the best deals.
 You just need one super-undervalued property to make your personal numbers substantially better than the general average.
 You can beat the average in rental properties if you buy the right house.